the-turing-way/the-turing-way/chapters/reproducible_environments.md

 - Why is important to capture for reproducibility
 - Ways to capture computational environments
   - Very quick runthrough with advice on **which to use for which circumstances**
-  - Making environments via conda etc **Other language equivalents?**
+  - Making environments via conda etc **Other language equivalents?
+R can be installed via conda, most R packages are archived on CRAN**
     - Reasons to do so
     - How to do it
     - mention pip freeze.
 [Link](https://programminghistorian.org/en/lessons/installing-python-modules-pip) to installing modules with pip